 Interstate 80 is a major transcontinental corridor connecting California and New York City.
-From the city of San Francisco to a few miles west of the Hudson River in northern New Jersey, I-80 traverses various terrain and 11 states.
+From the city of San Francisco to four miles west of the Hudson River at Teaneck, New Jersey, I-80 traverses various terrain and 11 states.
 Its highest point is located at Sherman Hill Summit in Wyoming between Laramie and Cheyenne at an elevation of 8640 feet.
 The highest point of Interstate 80 east of the Mississippi, 2,250 feet above sea level, is near Milepost 111 in Pennsylvania.

 Although Interstate 80 begins at U.S. 101 in San Francisco, original plans called for the route to continue west through Golden Gate Park to the Pacific Ocean near the famous Ocean Beach area.
 This plan was halted due to community opposition.